-- 124 If intangible assets are accounted for at revalued amounts, an entity shall disclose the following: - (a) by class of intangible assets: - (i) the effective date of the revaluation; - (ii) the carrying amount of revalued intangible assets; and - (iii) the carrying amount that would have been recognised had the revalued class of intangible assets been measured after recognition using the cost model in paragraph 74; and - (b) the amount of the revaluation surplus that relates to intangible assets at the beginning and end of the period, indicating the changes during the period and any restrictions on the distribution of the balance to shareholders.

-- (c) [deleted] - 125 It may be necessary to aggregate the classes of revalued assets into larger classes for disclosure purposes.
+- 124 If intangible assets are accounted for at revalued amounts, an entity shall disclose the following: - (a) by class of intangible assets: - (i) the effective date of the revaluation; - (ii) the carrying amount of revalued intangible assets; and - (iii) the carrying amount that would have been recognised had the revalued class of intangible assets been measured after recognition using the cost model in paragraph 74; - (b) the amount of the revaluation surplus that relates to intangible assets at the beginning and end of the period, indicating the changes during the period and any restrictions on the distribution of the balance to shareholders; and - (c) the methods and significant assumptions applied in estimating the assets' fair values. - 125 It may be necessary to aggregate the classes of revalued assets into larger classes for disclosure purposes.
 However, classes are not aggregated if this would result in the combination of a class of intangible assets that includes amounts measured under both the cost and revaluation models.